felimomo/Walleye-Revised-Paper/fisheries.md

 ## Harvest control strategies

-We consider three classes of harvest control policy functions:
+Here we describe the three classes of HCRs we consider in this paper.
+We refer to them interchangeably as *control rules*, *rules* or *policies* throughout.

 _**FMSY.**_ In this strategy, the agent applies the same instantaneous fishing mortality rate  each year that leads to the highest long-term yield on average [@hilborn1992harvest].